HarjiiBoss/harjiiboss/README.md

 ---

-*Open to remote Data Analyst internships and entry-level roles.*
+Open to remote Data Analyst internships and entry-level analyst roles.